ryanpo/464-mp1/README.md

 # Assignment 1.
 Traditional Animation

 This is the start code for miniproject 1.
-Please refer to the [course website](http://graphics.cs.cmu.edu/nsp/course/15464-s20/www/assignments/miniProject1.htm) for project instructions.
+Where I implemented jacobian transpose and pseudo inverse IK.
+The presentation for this project can be found [here](https://docs.google.com/presentation/d/19L_XczrGUHKThil6VYtu9yzIV_3NA_zqpoX5_aF4kuY/edit?usp=sharing).

-Demos for using the start code is [here](https://github.com/yangyanzhe/assignment1/blob/master/demo.ipynb)
+Demos for using the IK code is [here](https://github.com/ryanpo/464-mp1/blob/main/ik-demo.ipynb)

-Reference: <br/>
-Holden, D., Komura, T., & Saito, J. (2017).
-Phase-functioned neural networks for character control.
-ACM Transactions on Graphics (TOG), 36(4), 42.
 # 464-mp1